Season 1898/99

 The Queen's Park FC Sports took place at Hampden Park on Saturday 3 June.
 The competitors were all amateurs.
 The sports were a success but the absence of professional athletes resulted in the attendance being good rather than exceptional.
 In its preview of the sports, the Daily Record said, "Queen's Park deserve all the support that can be extended to them, for no club does more to cultivate the various branches of national sport than they."

 At a meeting of the Glasgow Football League on Thursday 15 June, it was decided to dissolve the league and replace it with an Inter-City League.
 There would still be six clubs in the new league, with Heart of Midlothian and Hibernian replacing Clyde and Partick Thistle.
-Arthur Geake of Queen's Park was appointed President of the new league, with William Maley of Celtic Secretary and Treasurer (both had occupied these posts with the Glasgow League).
+Arthur Geake of Queen's Park was appointed President of the new league, with Celtic's William Maley Secretary and Treasurer (both had occupied these posts with the Glasgow League).

 The outstanding question at the conclusion of the season was whether Queen's Park would now join the Scottish League.
 One stumbling block was that Queen's were reluctant to travel on a Saturday before 12 o'clock.